Re-Opening of Facilities at Dean Castle Country Park

 Treehouse Cafe & Toilets

-The Café and toilets located in the Visitor Centre will re-open on Monday 20th July.
-It will be open daily from 11.30am - 3.30pm and will be selling a range of pre-packed sandwiches and salad bowls, a selection of cakes, sweet treats, ice creams, juice and hot drinks.
+The Café and toilets located in the Visitor Centre re-opened on Monday 20th July.
+It is open daily from 11.30am - 3.30pm with indoor and outdoor seating and will be selling a range of pre-packed sandwiches and salad bowls, a selection of cakes, sweet treats, ice creams, juice and hot drinks.
 Please note that we will be accepting card payment only at this time.

 The main car park on Dean Road and car park at Assloss Road are open and will remain open 24 hours a day.
 There are limited car parking spaces available and we require all those using the car parks to maintain 2m physical distancing at all times.
 Checks will be conducted and if required we will display ‘Car Park’ full signage at the main entrance.